perez987/XMLFolderStructure/DOCS/DOCUMENTATION.md

 - `totalItems`: Total count of items (files and folders) to process
 - `processedItems`: Count of items processed so far
 - `directoryItemCount`: Count of items in selected directory (for performance decisions)
-- `directorySize`: Total size of selected directory in bytes
 - `useSyntaxHighlighting`: Boolean flag to enable/disable syntax highlighting based on directory size

 #### Key Functions